Knaresborough Castle: Description

 The castle, now much ruined, comprised two walled baileys set one behind the other, with the outer bailey on the town side and the inner bailey on the cliff side.
 The enclosure wall was punctuated by solid towers along its length, and a pair, visible today, formed the main gate.
 At the junction between the inner and outer baileys, on the north side of the castle stood a tall five-sided keep, the eastern parts of which have been pulled down.
-The keep had a vaulted basement, at least three upper stories, and served as a residence for the lord of the castle throughout the castle's history.
+The keep had a vaulted basement, at least three upper storeys, and served as a residence for the lord of the castle throughout the castle's history.
 The castle baileys contained residential buildings, and some foundations have survived.
 In 1789, historian Ely Hargrove wrote that the castle contained "only three rooms on a floor, and measures, in front, only fifty-four feet."